volkamerlab/KinFragLib/README.md

     # Change to KinFragLib directory
     cd /path/to/KinFragLib

-    # Create and activate environment
+    # Create environment
     conda env create -f environment.yml
+    # When using a MacBook with an M1 chip you may need instead:
+    CONDA_SUBDIR=osx-64 conda env create -f devtools/conda-envs/environment.yml

+    # Activate environment
     conda activate kinfraglib

     # Install the kinfraglib pip package